 Timing and Structure

-Lent term.
-12 lectures + 2 examples classes + 2 laboratory demonstrations.
+Lent Term.
+12 lectures + 2 examples classes + 2 in-lecture demonstrations.
 Assessment: 100% exam

 The aims of the course are to:

 - give the student an introduction to and appreciation of nuclear power engineering and the UK nuclear industry

 As specific objectives, by the end of the course students should be able to:

 - classify ionising radiation by physical nature and health hazard

 - conduct safely a simple experiment involving radiation

 - understand the principles of radiation detection and shielding